subash-accenous/GoodSweet-Shop-Management/README.md

 ---

-## Setup Instructions to run application locally
+## Setup and Instructions to run application locally

 ### Backend